lgibelli/singularity-docs/index.rst

   different containers for each app with almost equivalent dependencies.
 | Starting in Singularity 2.4 all of the above commands can also be used
-  in the context of internal modules called based on the `Standard Container Integration Format <https://sci-f.github.io/>`__.
+  in the context of internal modules called based on the `Standard Container Integration Format`_.
 For details on apps, see the documentation.
 For a quick rundown of adding an app to your container, here is an example runscript:

 ::